Children are innocent creatures. One aspect of innocence is ignorance and another is the inability to conceal.

 Trying to understand and empathise with anyone, especially kids, involves two golden rules:

 - Listening attentively

-Closely observing the child’s facial expression, body language and tone of voice shall easily help quite an intelligent grownup, especially the parent, understand the child’s state of mind.
+Closely observing the child’s facial expression, body language, tone of voice and content of talks shall easily help quite an intelligent grownup, especially the parent, understand the child’s state of mind.

-Herein lays the relevance of communication to bridge the chasm brought about by misunderstanding.
+Herein lays the relevance of communication.
 Communication is a two-way procedure.
 One-sided talks don’t conform to the standard of true communication.
 Authoritarian parenting is more or less one-sided, wherein the parents issue orders to kids regarding what they should or shouldn’t do and not conforming to those conditions would result in certain punishment.